October

 with Tom who informed us of a hiking trail leading down the other side of the mountain

 to the small port of Lyttleton.
 I was interested, but didn't know if Sherry was.
-So we

 meandered around the visitors' center at the top of the mountain and took some pictures.